embedded-office/canopen-website/docs/start/quickstart.md

 **Description**

 For connecting the CANopen stack to your microcontroller hardware, you need drivers for CAN controller, a hardware timer and a non-volatile memory.
+You find the connection setup in the file [src/app/clock_hw.c][4].

 **Implementation**